CRMTechnologies/crmtdigital.com/content/insights/selfies-nashville-style-crm-technologies-at-siriusdecisions-2015-summit-crm-technologies.md

 subheading = ""
 tags = []
 testimonial = ""
 title = "Selfies Nashville-style!
-CRM Technologies at SiriusDecisions 2015 Summit | CRM Technologies"
+CRM Technologies at SiriusDecisions 2015 Summit"

 +++
 It’s now less than a week until the CRM Technologies team head out to Nashville for the SiriusDecisions 2015 Summit.
 This year’s event theme is Outperform: Strategies for Intelligent Growth™ , an ideal fit for our own focus on driving global marketing excellence and one which we’re sure will generate great debate, discussion and networking opportunities.